 The notes, memos, and correspondence in the Adlai E. Stevenson Papers bring to life the events in which he played a role.
-They include the Bay of Pigs, Cuban Missile Crisis, admission of China to the UN, and Soviet arrears in the payment of UN dues.
-The documents in this collection go back to the 1930s, then forward to World War II, Korea, the founding of the UN and its early days, the Presidential campaigns, as well as his service at the UN.
-As titular leader of the Democratic Party, the Guv (as he was informally known) organised an Advisory Council which developed issues and policies for the Democratic Party often at odds with the Congressional leadership.
-The Advisory Council included familiar lawyer statesmen such as Thomas Finletter and George Ball, and economists John Kenneth Galbraith and Seymour Harris.
-The Guv headed a team which during John F. Kennedy's campaign for President quietly put together a report on foreign policy issues and options for the President-elect.
-In correspondence, reports, and notes such moments and endeavors come alive.
+They include the Bay of Pigs, the Cuban Missile Crisis, the admission of China to the UN, and Soviet arrears in the payment of UN dues.
+The documents in this collection go back to the 1930s, then forward to World War II, Korea, the founding of the UN and its early days, and the presidential campaigns, as well as Stevenson's service at the UN.
+As titular leader of the Democratic Party, the Guv (as he was informally known) organized an Advisory Council that developed issues and policies for the Democratic Party often at odds with the congressional leadership.
+The Advisory Council included familiar lawyer statesmen, such as Thomas Finletter and George Ball, and economists John Kenneth Galbraith and Seymour Harris.
+The Guv headed a team that during John F. Kennedy's campaign for president quietly put together a report on foreign policy issues and options for the president-elect.
+In correspondence, reports, and notes, such moments and endeavors come alive.

 Not everything in Stevenson's life was political or official, however.
-From his early days at the Council on Foreign Relations and the Hull House Association in Chicago (the famous settlement house) he was active in companies, charities, and various civic organisations.
-His life was one of perpetual motion with little time for reading books and none wasted on spectator sports and entertainment, not after the 1930s when he had been known to ride the hounds.
+From his early days at the Council on Foreign Relations and the Hull House Association in Chicago, he was active in companies, charities, and various civic organizations.
+His life was one of perpetual motion, with little time for reading books and none wasted on spectator sports and entertainment-not after the 1930s, when he had been known to ride the hounds.
 He was a director of the Pantagraph until he went to New York in 1961.
-In New York, he became a director of the Field Foundation, the Eleanor Roosevelt Foundation, and the Encyclopedia Britannica (owned by his feisty friend, William Benton, a former Senator and State Department official).
-His travel as an author for Look magazine or lawyer for corporate clients, usually with one or more sons and a gaggle of friends in tow, emerges in more notes, articles, and correspondence.
+In New York, he became a director of the Field Foundation, the Eleanor Roosevelt Foundation, and the Encyclopedia Britannica (owned by his friend, William Benton, a former senator and State Department official).
+His travel as an author for Look magazine or a lawyer for corporate clients, usually with one or more sons and a gaggle of friends in tow, emerges in more notes, articles, and correspondence.

-The Adlai E. Stevenson Papers reflect this life and those of his admirers and friends.
-Among them are prominent women who befriended and supported an essentially lonely, single man.
-They include the redoubtable Agnes Meyer, her daughter Katherine (Kay) Graham, and her daughter Elizabeth (Lally) Weymouth - three generations.
+The Adlai E. Stevenson Papers reflects this life and those of his admirers and friends.
+Among them are prominent women who befriended and supported an essentially lonely single man.
+They include the redoubtable Agnes Meyer, her daughter Katherine (Kay) Graham, and her daughter Elizabeth (Lally) Weymouth-three generations.
 Mrs. Marshall (Ruth) Field was among his closest and most devoted friends, as were her daughters.
-Other close friends included Marietta Tree and her daughter, Frances Fitzgerald, renowned in her own right, and Jane Warner Dick from Stevenson's earliest days in Illinois politics and, like Marietta, on the U.S. delegation staff at the UN.
+Other close friends included Marietta Tree and her daughter, Frances Fitzgerald, renowned in her own right, as well as Jane Warner Dick from Stevenson's earliest days in Illinois politics and, like Marietta, on the U.S. delegation staff at the UN.
 All of these friends and colleagues come to life in this correspondence.

 The correspondence is evocative.
-It cannot reveal all the underlying dynamics of the relationships.
-Barbara Ward, the brilliant, sprightly British economist and writer deeply committed to the "third world", especially Africa, became an unofficial advisor and the closest thing Stevenson ever had to a ghostwriter.
-A guest at the family home in Libertyville, Illinois, known as the "farm", she unfailingly arrived with a bottle of Dom Perignon for his infrequent visits to the place he loved best.
-In New York, he overcompensated for that essentially lonely life with a social, "representational" life which went beyond the call of duty, possibly shortening his life, but adding to his reservoir of friends, colleagues, and acquaintances, including many diplomats and world leaders.
+It cannot reveal all the underlying dynamics of these relationships.
+Barbara Ward, the British economist and writer, became an unofficial advisor and the closest thing Stevenson ever had to a ghostwriter.
+A guest at the family home in Libertyville, Illinois, known as the "farm," she unfailingly arrived with a bottle of Dom Perignon for his infrequent visits to the place he loved best.
+In New York, he overcompensated for that essentially lonely life with a social, "representational" life that went beyond the call of duty, possibly shortening his life but adding to his reservoir of friends, colleagues, and acquaintances, including many diplomats and world leaders.